Access to your rented home for repairs and inspections

 Your rights may be different if you live in a shared house.

-But they should have a good reason to enter and treat the property as your home.
+They must still have a good reason to be there and should treat the property as your home.
+They should not come in too often or at inconvenient times.

-Your landlord can only enter your room if you have a licence agreement rather than a tenancy.
-This is not that common.
+Your landlord can enter your room without permission if you have a licence agreement rather than a tenancy.

 Your licence agreement should tell you more about your rights.